Zolko-123/FreeCAD_Assembly4/Resources/TUTORIAL2.md

 * Close

-**Result:** Our master sketch is finished
+**Result:** Our master sketch is finished.

+**Note:** It is important to note that there are many ways to build a master-sketch to represent a given assembly structure, so we suggest you take your time to build a well working master sketch before going into the detailed geometrical design of your parts.
+In our example, the kinematics is volontarily very simple and thus the master sketch is also very simple.
+As a general rule, any problem that can be reduced to a 2D geometry can be easily modeled in this way.
+Some assemblies that are in 3D space can be modeled by a series of master sketches, but there are also some fully 3D setups that cannot, in any way, be modeled like this: a hexapod for example.

 ### Create the attachment _LCS_

 We will now create two LCS to attach the rotating _disk_ and the pendling _arm_.
 The _base_ will be fixed to the existing _LCS_0_ of the assembly.
+These coordinate systems (of type _PartDesign::CoordinateSystem_) are used in the **Assembly4** way to attach links to parts into the assembly.

 **Note:** the default coordinate systems of the 3 (empty) parts can be in the way of easy selection, therefore it can be useful to hide all the 3 parts temporarily.
 When hidden, an object's icon becomes grayed in the Model tree.
+As a general rule, don't hesitate to show and hide parts as necessary: sometimes it's better to have every-thing visible, sometimes it's better to see a single object.

 * Select the Assembly4 Model and create a new Coordinate System : **Assembly -> New Coordinate System**)
 * Call it _LCS_disk_